 The college is a partner in the Marches Education Partnership which has delivered two successful Strategic Development Fund projects from 2021 to 2023.
 These projects have delivered bespoke training for the NHS and for the renewable construction sector.
 These programmes are now being mainstreamed into the college offer.
+The college is currently a partner in the Local Skills Improvement Fund project delivered by the Marches Education Partnership.
+A key feature of the partnership has been providers developing complementary areas of specialism alongside IAG which ensures adults and employers are signposted to the provider with the specialist training capacity.

-16-18 Travel to Learn c.3,700 enrolments
+16-18 Travel to Learn c.3,800 enrolments

 The distance west to east is 100 miles and from north to south is 60 miles.
 Each marker represents a 16-18 student.
-Purple represents students student.
 Purple represents students enrolled at London Road, Blue students enrolled at English and Welsh bridges.
-The purple are on top of the blue, but the numbers are almost identical at c.1850
+The purple are on top of the blue.